CGI::Cookie - phpMan

 via JavaScript (to prevent XSS attacks).

-This feature is only supported by recent browsers like Internet
+This feature is supported by nearly all modern browsers.

 See these URLs for more information: